Rudy Salas

-Rudy Salas (born March 12, 1977) is an American politician who served in the California State Assembly from 2012-2022.
-He is a Democrat who formerly represented the 32nd Assembly district, which encompasses Kings County and parts of northwestern Kern County.
-Prior to being elected to the Assembly in 2012, he served on the Bakersfield City Council.
+Rodolfo "Rudy" Salas (born March 12, 1977) is an American politician who served in the California State Assembly from 2012 to 2022.
+A member of the Democratic Party, he represented the 32nd Assembly district, which encompasses Kings County and parts of northwestern Kern County.
+Prior to being elected to the Assembly, he was on the Bakersfield City Council.

-Salas left his seat in the Assembly to run as the Democratic nominee for California's 22nd congressional district in 2022, narrowly losing to incumbent Republican David Valadao.
+Salas left his seat in the Assembly to run as the Democratic nominee for California's 22nd congressional district in 2022, losing to incumbent Republican David Valadao.
+Salas ran again in 2024 for the 22nd congressional district, losing once again to Valadao.